Targeted Ankle Support, Compression, & Flexibility

 - Is it difficult or impossible to move your ankle?

 If you answered ‘yes’ to any of the above questions, it is essential to see your doctor.
 Your doctor will examine your ankle and administer the proper tests to determine if you have a sprain or a break.

 Symptoms of a Sprained Ankle

-RiptGear® Ankle Braces will help you navigate your recovery from an ankle sprain.
-The most common symptoms are as follows:
+RiptGear® Ankle Braces can help you navigate recovery from an ankle sprain.
+The most common symptoms of a sprain are as follows:

 - Pain – The most common symptom of a sprained ankle is pain.
 You may not be able to put weight on your foot or move your ankle in any direction.

 - Swelling – The body sends fluids to injured areas, including injured tendons.

 - Bruising – Bruising can result from the tearing of small blood vessels when your ankle was overextended.
 It is possible that bruising will not occur for several days.

 - Instability – If you can put any weight on your foot, you may feel like it will give out on you at any time.

 - Warm Skin – A sprain can increase blood flow to the affected area, increasing skin temperature, and causing mild redness.